How Nuon Works - Part 2, Customer Installs

 Customer Stack

-Each stack provisions three permission sets by default (provision, maintenance and deprovision roles), and vendor's can configure additional roles that are used for break-glass or other elevated permissions.
-It's critical that all permissions management happens via the stack, to prevent privilege escalation (for example, to prevent the runner from granting additional permissions or creating new IAM roles after initial setup).
+Each stack creates three roles by default: provision, maintenance, and deprovision.
+Vendors can configure additional roles that are needed for break-glass or other access requiring elevated permissions.
+It's critical that all permissions management happens via the stack, to prevent privilege escalation.
+For example, to prevent the runner from granting additional permissions or creating new IAM roles after initial setup.

 Runner